railsware/upterm/README.md

 git clone https://github.com/shockone/black-screen.git && cd black-screen
 npm start
 ```
+Instructions are available for [debugging the application in Visual Studio Code](docs/vscodedebugging.md).

 To create a standalone application, execute `npm run pack` in the project directory.